projectsesame/sesame/site/content/resources/upgrading.md

 If the following are true for you:

- * Your installation is in the `projectcontour` namespace.
+ * Your installation is in the `projectsesame` namespace.
  * You are using one of the [example][1] deployments.
  * Your cluster can take few minutes of downtime.

-Then the simplest way to upgrade to 1.1.0 is to delete the `projectcontour` namespace and reapply one of the example configurations.
+Then the simplest way to upgrade to 1.1.0 is to delete the `projectsesame` namespace and reapply one of the example configurations.
 From the root directory of the repository:

 ```bash